os-js/osjs-pam-auth/README.md

 This is the PAM Auth Provider for OS.js v3

+Please see the [OS.js Authentication Guide](https://manual.os-js.org/v3/guide/auth/) for general information.

 ## Usage

-In your server initialization script:
+In your server bootstrap script (`src/server/index.js`):

 ```
+// In the top of the file load the library
 const pamAuth = require('@osjs/pam-auth');

+// Locate this line in the file and add the following:
-core.register(AuthServiceProvider, {
+osjs.register(AuthServiceProvider, {
   args: {
     adapter: pamAuth
   }